 In order to achieve this overall objective, the Company's capital management, amongst other things, aims to ensure that it meets financial covenants attached to the interest-bearing loans and borrowings that define capital structure requirements.
-For the financial years ended 31 March 2019 and 31 March 2018, the Company was not required to comply with the said covenants.
+There have been no breaches in the financial covenants of any interest-bearing loans and borrowing in the current period.

-No changes were made in the objectives, policies or processes for managing capital during the years ended 31 March 2019 and 31 March 2018.
+No changes were made in the objectives, policies or processes for managing capital during the period ended 31 March 2019 and 31 March 2018.